Wildcat Head Logo

 Program Requirements

-1. A baccalaureate degree from a college or university accredited by a regional accrediting body or by the Association for Biblical Higher Education, verified on official transcripts sent by the institution directly to Indiana Wesleyan University.
+• A baccalaureate degree from a college or university that is accredited by an accrediting agency recognized by both the U.S. Department of Education (ED) and the Council for Higher Education Accreditation (CHEA) verified on original transcripts sent by the institution directly to Indiana Wesleyan University.

-6. Demonstrate writing proficiency based on evaluation of submitted writing sample.
+• Demonstrate writing proficiency based on evaluation of submitted admissions essay.

 NOTE: The graduate admissions committee retains the right to waive an admission requirement for special circumstances.
 Successful graduate coursework may be substituted for the GRE.